Axie Infinity Shards (AXS) Achieves Market Capitalization of $9.12 Million

-Axie Infinity Shards (CURRENCY:AXS) traded flat against the US dollar during the 1-day period ending at 17:00 PM E.T. on April 7th.
-Axie Infinity Shards has a total market capitalization of $9.12 million and $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last 24 hours.
-One Axie Infinity Shards coin can currently be bought for approximately $0.15 or 0.00001083 BTC on major cryptocurrency exchanges.
-Over the last week, Axie Infinity Shards has traded flat against the US dollar.
+Axie Infinity Shards (CURRENCY:AXS) traded flat against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on April 9th.
+Over the last week, Axie Infinity Shards has traded flat against the U.S. dollar.
+Axie Infinity Shards has a total market capitalization of $9.12 million and $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last day.
+One Axie Infinity Shards coin can now be purchased for about $0.15 or 0.00001083 BTC on major exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.